Sometimes I’m in a bad mood for… honestly, no real reason.

 1. Get Out of the House or Change Your Environment

 If I’m home and grumpy then leaving the house is a pretty good way to snap out of my bad mood.
-Especially, if I’m around other people… I will always act fake happy around other people and that is usually enough to make me for real happy.
+Especially, if I’m around other people… I will always act fake-happy around other people and that is usually enough to make me feel real happiness.

 2. Take a Shower or Bath

 For me, taking a shower means I get a few minutes to myself.
 The hot water is relaxing and afterward, I feel clean and fresh.
-Of course, if I have time, a hot bath is especially relaxing with Epsom salt, lavender essential oils, a hot cup of tea or coffee, and a good book.
+Of course, if I have time, a hot bath is especially relaxing with Epson salts, lavender essential oils, or fizzy and delightfully fragrant bath bombs.
+Why not add a few candles and rose petals for good measure?

-Exercising helps release endorphins which help improve your mood.
+Exercising (even a brisk 15-minute workout) helps release endorphins which help improve your mood.
 This is really the most underrated and least utilized tool to help fight depression and a whole bunch of other medical problems.

 Whether you are going to a gym, walking around your block, or following along with Youtube workout videos, getting your heart rate up and sweating a little can do you a whole lot of good!